message/iata/SX.md

 9. Airline crew entering or transiting through St. Maarten without a negative COVID-19 antigen or RT-PCR test, based on a nasopharyngeal swab and taken at most 48 hours before departure of the last direct flight to St. Maarten, are subject to quarantine until their next flight.
 - This does not apply to:
 - airline crew with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
 A combination of vaccines is accepted;
-- airline crew with a proof of previous COVID-19 infection and a COVID-19 vaccination certificate showing that they received one dose at least 2 weeks before arrival.
+- airline crew with proof of previous COVID-19 infection and a COVID-19 vaccination certificate showing that they received one dose at least 2 weeks before arrival.
 10. Passengers are subject to medical screening and could be subject to COVID-19 test upon arrival and to self-isolation.